cjmay-dev/cjmay.dev/docs/tailscale/setup.md

 ### Funnel

-* default / owners can configure
+* default (owners can configure)

 HTTPS certificates must also be enabled under DNS > HTTPS Certificates

 ## OAuth Client

-My CI/CD pipeline needs an auth key to join devices to my tailnet without an interactive logon.
+The CI/CD pipeline needs an auth key to temporarily join the tailnet without an interactive logon.
 OAuth client credentials can be created under Settings > OAuth clients.
 Give the client a description and enable the following permissions:

-* Auth Keys - R/W - tag:ci,tag:services
+* Auth Keys - R/W - tag:ci

 ![image](https://github.com/user-attachments/assets/3565024f-ffb2-4eaf-a74b-59b5ddda5be9)